 Right to cancel

 To exercise the right to cancel, you must inform us of your decision to cancel this contract by a clear statement (e.g. a letter sent by post, or e-mail).
 You may use the attached cancellation form, but it is not obligatory.
-Our contact details are as follows:
+Our contact details are at the top of this page.

 Effects of cancellation